PombertLab/3DFI/README.md

 ```

 ##### Initial setup
-The [setup_3DFI.pl](https://github.com/PombertLab/3DFI/blob/master/setup_3DFI.pl) script can be used to install AlphaFold, RaptorX and/or RoseTTAFold and to set up the 3DFI environment variables.
+The [setup_3DFI.pl](https://github.com/PombertLab/3DFI/blob/master/setup_3DFI.pl) script can be used to install AlphaFold, RaptorX and/or RoseTTAFold, install [Foldseek](https://github.com/steineggerlab/foldseek), and to set up the 3DFI environment variables.
 The script can also add the 3DFI installation folder and it subdirectories to the **\$PATH** environment variable (if desired) from the interactive prompts.

 - When run, the 3DFI pipeline will search for the following environment variables (**\$ALPHAFOLD_HOME**, **\$ROSETTAFOLD_HOME** and/or **\$RAPTORX_HOME**) depending on the requested protein structure predictor(s).